here-xyz-codelabs/here-xyz-codelabs.github.io/tutorial-2-intermediate.md

 ![CSV 1](images/tutorial-2-csv1.png)

+You'll also see a file called `csvs_per_year.zip`.
+Unzip this too.

-in the `csvs_per_year` folder, there is one file per year. we’ll use just 2001 `madrid_2001.csv`
+Now, in the `csvs_per_year` folder, there is one file per year. we’ll use just 2001 `madrid_2001.csv`

 ![CSV 2](images/tutorial-2-csv2.png)

 Data in an xyz space should always have geometry information.
 In this case, we want every station’s hourly pollution measurement to be a datapoint.
 Since the station is referenced by id in `madrid_2001.csv`, we will have to join this file with `stations.csv` to get that coordinates of the  measurement in the same row.

 We could write a script to do this operation, but since this is a common task, we’ll use an off the shelf tool called [csvkit](https://csvkit.readthedocs.io/en/1.0.3/) to do this operation. csvkit is a collection of command line tools to process csvs.

+To install csvkit, you need to have [Python](https://www.python.org/) and [pip](https://pypi.org/project/pip/) installed. (pip, the Python package manager, usually comes installed if you already have Python installed.)

+Then you can install csvkit with this command: `sudo pip install csvkit`

+Here is more documentation about installing csvkit, if you have any trouble: 1) [installing csvkit](https://csvkit.readthedocs.io/en/1.0.3/tutorial/1_getting_started.html#installing-csvkit) 2) [tips and troubleshooting](https://csvkit.readthedocs.io/en/1.0.3/tricks.html)

+If you have a lot of trouble installing csvkit, you can skip it and download the pre-processed output data at the bottom of this step.

-It can do things like cut up, merge and view csvs.
+csvkit can do things like cut up, merge and view csvs.
 For example, to generate the views of the csvs above, we can use the `csvlook` command provided in csvkit.

 ```
-    head madrid_2001.csv | csvlook
+    head csvs_per_year/madrid_2001.csv | csvlook
 ```

 To merge the sensor data and the station data, we’ll use the csvjoin command: